pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/Confphp/Index.rst

          string means all workspaces.
 Otherwise this list of keywords can be combined to set access:

-         - “online” : Available in Live (online) mode
+         - "online" : Available in Live (online) mode

-         - “offline” : Available in Draft (offline) mode
+         - "offline" : Available in Draft (offline) mode

-         - “custom” : Available for custom modes
+         - "custom" : Available for custom modes

 .. container:: table-row